mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 each 100x100x100 chunk of data is stored together, and can be accessed without reading through the rest of the file.

 A few file formats allow this layout, the most popular of which is the HDF format, which has been the standard for decades.
 HDF is a powerful and efficient format capable of handling both complex hierarchical data systems (filesystem-in-a-file) and efficiently blocked numeric arrays.
+Unfortunately HDF is difficult to access from cloud object stores (like S3), which presents a challenge to the scientific community.

 The Opportunity and Challenge of Cloud Storage